20 Time-independent perturbation theory

 For now, we assume that all of the eigenvalues E_n^{(0)} of \hat{H}_0 are non-degenerate; we’ll come back to deal with that complication later.
 We also assume that we’re dealing with a discrete system (although if n becomes a continuous label instead, all the derivations are very similar, replacing sums with integrals as appropriate.)

 Now, notice that if we multiply by the zeroth-order eigenstate on the left side, we have \bra{n^{(0)}} (\hat{H}_0 - E_n^{(0)}) \ket{n^{(1)}} = 0, letting \hat{H}_0 act to the left.
 Therefore, we see that \bra{n^{(0)}} (E_n^{(1)} - \hat{W}) \ket{n^{(0)}} = 0, i.e. the zeroth-order energy has been shifted by the amount \Delta_n^{(1)} = \lambda E_n^{(1)} = \bra{n^{(0)}} \lambda \hat{W} \ket{n^{(0)}}.
-This proves the result we borrowed before, namely that the first-order energy shift in perturbation theory is simply the expectation value of the perturbation with respect to the old eigenstates.
+This proves the result we have borrowed before, namely that the first-order energy shift in perturbation theory is simply the expectation value of the perturbation with respect to the old eigenstates.
 Intuitively, it makes sense that we don’t need the first-order states \ket{n^{(1)}} for this: the effect of \hat{W} on the eigenstates themselves begins at order \lambda, and so corrections in expectation values due to the states shifting will only appear starting at second order.

 Now let’s find the eigenstates.
 Since we presumably know what all of the zeroth-order eigenstates are, a reasonable approach would be to try and expand \ket{n^{(1)}} in terms of the states \ket{m^{(0)}}: \ket{n^{(1)}} = \sum_{m \neq n} c_m \ket{m^{(0)}}.
 Note that we explicitly exclude the state \ket{n^{(0)}} from the sum, i.e. we take \left\langle n^{(1)} | n^{(0)} \right\rangle = 0.
 Fixing the normalization of our states \left\langle n | n \right\rangle = 1 leads to this condition as a requirement; we can also notice that from the first-order equation above, we can add an arbitrary amount of \ket{n^{(0)}} to \ket{n^{(1)}} without affecting the equation.

-Show that the condition of normalizing the states \left\langle n | n \right\rangle = 1 requires us to have \left\langle n^{(1)} | n^{(0)} \right\rangle = 0.
+Show that the condition of normalizing the states \left\langle n | n \right\rangle = 1 is automatically satisfied at first order if we have \left\langle n^{(1)} | n^{(0)} \right\rangle = 0.

 Answer:

 Just taking the expansion of \ket{n} defined above and plugging it in to \left\langle n | n \right\rangle, we start organizing terms order by order in \lambda: \left\langle n | n \right\rangle = \left\langle n^{(0)} | n^{(0)} \right\rangle + \lambda \left[\left\langle n^{(1)} | n^{(0)} \right\rangle + \left\langle n^{(0)} | n^{(1)} \right\rangle \right] \\ + \lambda^2 \left[ \left\langle n^{(0)} | n^{(2)} \right\rangle + \left\langle n^{(1)} | n^{(1)} \right\rangle + \left\langle n^{(2)} | n^{(0)} \right\rangle \right] + ...
 If we want to have properly normalized states both before and after perturbation, i.e. \left\langle n | n \right\rangle = \left\langle n^{(0)} | n^{(0)} \right\rangle = 1, then all of the correction terms have to vanish identically, i.e. \sum_{k=0}^j \left\langle n^{(j-k)} | n^{(k)} \right\rangle = 0 from order \lambda^j in the expansion above.
 So things get more complicated at second order (where the condition relates \left\langle n^{(0)} | n^{(2)} \right\rangle to -\left\langle n^{(1)} | n^{(1)} \right\rangle.)
+Note that we could also alternatively impose that \left\langle n^{(0)} | n^{(1)} \right\rangle is pure imaginary to automatically satisfy the first-order constraint.

 Although we can impose this normalization condition on the states as we go, it’s not vital that we do so; in fact, in a later section below we’re going to choose a completely different condition that makes the state \ket{n} improperly normalized.
 There is nothing wrong with using unnormalized states: when we come to calculating probabilities or expectation values, we can always just “renormalize” the state by dividing out the norm, \ket{\psi}_N = \frac{1}{\left\langle \psi | \psi \right\rangle} \ket{\psi}.

 Going back to our first-order equation and using this expansion gives \sum_{m \neq n} (\hat{H}_0 - E_n^{(0)}) c_m \ket{m^{(0)}} = (E_n^{(1)} - \hat{W}) \ket{n^{(0)}} \\ \sum_{m \neq n} (E_m^{(0)} - E_n^{(0)}) c_m \ket{m^{(0)}} = (E_n^{(1)} - \hat{W}) \ket{n^{(0)}}.
-If we multiply on the left by another arbitrary eigenstate \ket{k^{(0)}}, we can collapse the sum: \sum_{m \neq n} \bra{k^{(0)}} c_m (E_k^{(0)} - E_n^{(0)}) \ket{m^{(0)}} = E_n^{(1)} \delta_{kn} - \bra{k^{(0)}} \hat{W} \ket{n^{(0)}} Setting k=n make the left side vanish, and just returns our expression for E_n^{(1)}.
+If we multiply on the left by another arbitrary eigenstate \ket{k^{(0)}}, we can collapse the sum: \sum_{m \neq n} \bra{k^{(0)}} c_m (E_k^{(0)} - E_n^{(0)}) \ket{m^{(0)}} = E_n^{(1)} \delta_{kn} - \bra{k^{(0)}} \hat{W} \ket{n^{(0)}} Setting k=n makes the left side vanish, and just returns our expression for E_n^{(1)}.
 If instead we require k \neq n, then the E_n^{(1)} term vanishes, the sum on the left collapses, and we end up with the expression c_k = \frac{\bra{k^{(0)}} \hat{W} \ket{n^{(0)}}}{E_n^{(0)} - E_k^{(0)}} and so \ket{n^{(1)}} = \sum_{k \neq n} \ket{k^{(0)}} \frac{W_{kn}}{E_n^{(0)} - E_k^{(0)}}. where I’ve introduced a more compact notation for the matrix elements of \hat{W} with respect to the unperturbed basis, W_{kn} = \bra{k^{(0)}} \hat{W} \ket{n^{(0)}}.
 Don’t forget that the order matters, in general; W_{nk} = W_{kn}^\star, so flipping the order of the indices comes with a complex conjugation.
 (Typically \hat{W} will be Hermitian since it’s part of a Hamiltonian, in which case this doesn’t matter.)

 It’s easy to remember that the sum above is only over k \neq n; if you try to include that term, it will blow up!
 Similarly, if any of the energy eigenvalues are degenerate, the sum also blows up, so you can see why we had to make that assumption in deriving this.
 (If there is such a degeneracy, then the derivation above gives us no information on the corresponding c_k, so we’ll have to find another approach.)